pybricks/technical-info/assigned-numbers.md

 Type IDs
 --------

-Type IDs are used to identify sensors and motors (including ones built into a programmable brick).
+I/O device type IDs are used to identify sensors and motors (including ones built into a programmable brick).

 | ID (hex) | Description |